mozilla-mobile/mozilla-vpn-client/README.md

 ## Testing

 When built for any one of the desktop platforms, this project will also generate a suite of unit tests.
-The tests are built my manually specifying the `build_tests` target.
+The tests are built by manually specifying the `build_tests` target.
 Once built, you can run them with `ctest` as follows:

 ```bash